 The Company sponsors a defined contribution plan for substantially all employees.
-The Company also sponsors a qualified contributory defined contribution profit-sharing plan for substantially all employees.
-Discretionary Company contributions are based on the net earnings of the Company.
-Accordingly, the Company recognizes compensation cost for current contributions.
+The Company also sponsored a qualified contributory defined contribution profit-sharing plan for substantially all employees.
+Discretionary Company contributions were based on the net earnings of the Company.
+Accordingly, the Company recognized compensation cost for current contributions.
+During 2023, the profit-sharing plan was restructured, and the Company ceased contributions.